Irish language: Leinster

 Down to the early 19th century and even later, Irish was spoken in all twelve counties of Leinster.
-The evidence furnished by placenames, literary sources and recorded speech indicates that there was no Leinster dialect as such.
+The evidence furnished by placenames, literary sources and recorded speech can be interpreted that there was no Leinster dialect as such.
 Instead, the main dialect used in the province was represented by a broad central belt stretching from west Connacht eastwards to the Liffey estuary and southwards to Wexford, though with many local variations.
-Two smaller dialects were represented by the Ulster speech of counties Meath and Louth, which extended as far south as the Boyne valley, and a Munster dialect found in Kilkenny and south Laois.
+Two smaller dialect areas were represented by the Ulster speech of counties Meath and Louth, which extended as far south as the Boyne valley, and a Munster dialect found in Kilkenny and south Laois.